Berkeley-MDes/tdf-fa23-abigailxchen/README.md

  # 💡 Report 9 - Week of 10/26/23
 ## Abigail Chen, Technology Design Foundations

+This week, I have been diving deep into design competitions and conferences.
+Recently, I discovered these two:

+- International Design Awards
+- Ars Electronica

+## International Design Awards

+International Design Awards (IDA) is a design competition that accepts submissions from all over the world in basically any category imaginable.
+It's pretty incredible.
+I am planning to submit my Hydropoonics project that I completed in my Studio course and see how that does!

+## Ars Electronica

+Ars Electronica is one of the biggest media arts conferences.
+Its focus is to highlight engaging projects in a few categories, such as New Animation Art, AI & Life Art, Music and Sound Art.
+Going through the projects has been incredibly inspiring and has honestly made me want to dive deeper into this space of media art/installations.

+---

+ # 💡 Report 9 - Week of 10/26/23
+## Abigail Chen, Technology Design Foundations

 This week, after an assigned reading in my Tangible User Interfaces class, I started reading _Speculative Everything: Design, Fiction, and Social Dreaming_ by Anthony Dunne and Fiona Raby.

 ## 💭 Key Takeaways So Far